nayeemmz/cmsc426Spring2021/hw2.md

 <a name='due'></a>
 ## Due Date
-11:59 PM, Friday, April 29, 2020
+11:59 PM, Monday, April 13, 2020

 <a name='intro'></a>
 ## Introduction
-In this homework you will implement an image classifier.You will be building Support Vector Machine (SVM) classifier to classify images of Caltech-101 dataset.
+In this homework you will implement Scale Invariant Feature Transform (SIFT).
+We will practice it on a set of imasges from Caltech-101 dataset that you would use in a later project as well.
-Supervised classification is a computer vision task of categorizing unlabeled images to different categories or classes.
-This follows the training using labeled images of the same categories.
 You may download Caltech-101 data set from the following [link](http://www.vision.caltech.edu/Image_Datasets/Caltech101/#Download).
 All the images of this dataset are stored in folders, named for each category.
 However, we will be using just three of those categories: airplanes, dolphin and Leopards.
-Since there are fewer dolphins than the other categories, we will use same number of images for the other categories as well.
-You would use 90% of these labeled images as training data set to train SVM classifier, after obtaining a bag (histogram) of visual words for each image.
-The classification would be one-vs-all, where you would specifically consider one image category at a time to classify and consider it as a positive example and all other category images as negative examples.
-Once the classifier is trained you would test the remaining 10% of the data and predict their label for classification as one of the three categories.
-This task can be visualized in Figure 1.
+If you would like to try for other categories too, please feel free to do so.  in Figure 1.

 <div class="fig fighighlight">
   <img src="/cmsc426fall2019/assets/proj3/proj3.png" width="100%">